-With its stunning landscapes and world-class cuisine, San Sebastian is a must on any traveler’s itinerary when visiting Spain.
+With its stunning landscapes and world-class cuisine, San Sebastian is a must on anyone’s Spain itinerary.

 1. Forget everything you thought you knew about Spain

 You won’t find any flamenco here, and ordering “tapas” is a sure sign that you’re a tourist.
 (They’re called pintxos here!)

 One key thing to know before visiting San Sebastian is that the Basque Country has a totally unique culture that doesn’t seem to fit the typical image of Spain at all.
 However, this is part of the charm.
 Let go of your expectations and enjoy your time in this one-of-a-kind city!